 Thus the 80% rule of thumb is just a starting point.
 It is important to look at your unique circumstances in gauging your retirement spending needs.
 What will your expenses look like?
 Will you pay off your mortgage prior to retirement?
 Will you move to a cheaper place to live, downsize your home, or make any large purchases?
 What is your life expectancy (how long does your money need to last)?
 On the flip side of the coin, you also need to consider your sources of income once you are retired.
 Will you receive a traditional pension?
 What is your estimated Social Security benefit?
 Do you expect to receive an inheritance?
 How much have you saved for retirement in your taxable account, IRA or employer retirement savings plan?
 Once you’ve tallied your expenses and expected income, you then have to account for inflation.
 By comparing expected income with desired spending goals, you will get a good idea of how much, if any, your portfolio will have to supply in the way of annual post-retirement income.

 This may seem like a daunting task but your Dowling & Yahnke investment advisor can help guide you through the necessary steps and develop a plan that will meet your goals.
+Our San Diego retirement planning services work with clients located nationally and locally, so don’t hesitate to give us a call today to start planning your future!
 Depending on how close you are to your last paycheck, you may need to save more than you have been or you may need to reduce your retirement spending expectations.
 We conduct a thorough retirement analysis for our clients to gauge where you are relative to your objectives and whether you need to make any adjustments to increase the probability of reaching your goals.
 If you haven’t already taken this important step, let us create a retirement plan for you.